-The following section outlines in more detail the location and characteristics of particular land cover and uses within the Village of Decatur, Decatur Township, and Hamilton Township.
+The following section outlines in more detail the location and characteristics of particular land classified as 'developed.'
+The remaining lands are agricultural, open space, natural areas and water.

 Existing land cover gives an indication of the amount of land that is agricultural, open or natural.

-Only about 3% of planning area (Decatur Village, Decatur and Hamilton Townships) is classified as urban lands.
-The remaining lands are agricultural, open space, natural areas and water.
+Only about 3% of the planning area (Village of Decatur, Decatur and Hamilton Townships) is